Ateliers famille au Portique : Wallpaper Art 30 Rue Gabriel Péri Le Havre

 Precio: 20 euros por familia de 3 miembros (5 euros por participante adicional), materiales y merienda incluidos.

 Die Familien-Workshops richten sich an alle Altersgruppen ab 3 Jahren, unabhängig davon, ob sie sich bereits mit zeitgenössischer Kunst befasst haben oder nicht.
-Die Teilnehmer können die Ausstellung von Philippe Mayaux, « Songe d’un jour d’été » (Sommertagstraum), mit einem Mediator besuchen.
+Die Teilnehmer können die Ausstellung von Philippe Mayaux, « Songe d’un jour d’été », mit einem Mediator besuchen.

-Im Anschluss daran findet ein künstlerischer Workshop statt, der sich mit der Arbeit des Künstlers beschäftigt und in dem eine Tapete gestaltet wird.
+Im Anschluss daran findet ein künstlerischer Workshop statt, in dem eine Tapete gestaltet wird, die sich auf die Arbeit des Künstlers bezieht.
 Eltern und Kinder sind eingeladen, mit Hilfe verschiedener Werkzeuge (Stoff, Spitze, Schablone) eine Landschaft aus Abdrücken und Flecken zu entwerfen, die uns in die Fantasiewelt des Künstlers eintauchen lässt.

 Bitte bringen Sie schmutzige Kleidung mit